-The urban quilts are inspired by the street art, signage, and graffiti in city neighborhoods.
-Utilizing found images, I design collages by computer, make paper patterns, and create hand-cut and sewn quilts.
-The resulting quilts re-imagine the urban landscape and re-invent quilting as a pop art medium.
+Over the last ten years I have been creating urban quilts: textiles inspired by the street art, signage, and graffiti in city neighborhoods.
+Utilizing hundreds of digital photos of found images, I designed collages by computer, made paper patterns, and created hand-cut and sewn quilts.
+The resulting quilts, made of silk and cotton and stretched onto frames, re-imagine the urban landscape and re-invent quilting as a pop art medium.

 For more information about the artist, please visit her website.